Defining B2B Marketing Channels & Strategies—How To Sell...

 B2B ecommerce has exploded over the past few years.
 2021 research from McKinsey shows that ecommerce is responsible for over 18% of all revenue for the average B2B company, and that B2B sellers are now more likely to offer ecommerce than in-person sales channels.
 And while this growth presents online wholesalers with stunning opportunity, it also presents them with stiff competition.
 All this means that you can’t afford to wait for buyers to come to you—instead, you’ll need to make the first move with your audience.

-To increase the likelihood of buyers finding your site, focus on search engine optimization.
+To increase the likelihood of buyers finding your site, start by selecting a wholesale ecommerce platform which supports search engine optimization (SEO).
 Implementing ecommerce SEO best practices such as adding unique titles and meta tags for each of your products and keeping your site speed up, can help increase traffic to your site and drive conversions.

-A strong social media strategy can also go a long way in attracting buyers to your site.
-Nearly half of B2B buyers use social media at the beginning of their purchasing journeys to assess and compare solutions, so maintaining an active social presence can lend your wholesale brand visibility and legitimacy.
+A strong social media strategy can also go a long way toward attracting buyers to your site.
+Nearly half of wholesale B2B ecommerce buyers use social media at the beginning of their purchasing journeys to assess and compare solutions, so maintaining an active social presence can lend your wholesale brand visibility and legitimacy.

-Since B2B buyers are typically motivated by logic, education, and expertise, a strong wholesale ecommerce business will emphasize content in both its marketing strategy and its customer-facing website.
+Since B2B buyers are typically motivated by logic, education, and expertise, a strong wholesale ecommerce business will emphasize content in both its marketing strategy and its customer-facing website - and that’s where selecting a full-featured wholesale ecommerce platform comes in.
 Educational content such as blog posts, whitepapers, case studies, infographics, and more can position your wholesale brand as a visible and trusted authority, address any customer needs or objections, and guide prospective buyers on their path to conversion.
+The best ecommerce platforms act as stage from which to present this content to the public.

-Once your audience has converted, you can continue to nurture buyers with content like product information, onboarding documents, industry resources, and other compelling pieces that serve to support your customers and elevate your brand.3.
+Once your audience has converted, you can continue to leverage wholesale ecommerce software features to nurture buyers with content like product information, onboarding documents, industry resources, and other compelling pieces that serve to support your customers and elevate your brand.3.
 Create a Personalized Buying Experience

-To enable this high level of personalization, your wholesale website should allow for individual customer accounts.
+To enable this high level of personalization, you should configure your wholesale ecommerce platform to allow for individual customer accounts - a key way to personalize a wholesale website.
 When a buyer logs in to their account, they should instantly have access to custom pricing, discounts, shipping information, and product recommendations based on customer criteria such as industry and geographic location.
 Buyers should also be able to use their accounts to easily access their order history for delivery tracking and streamlined repeat purchasing.

 Wholesale buyers typically arrive at a B2B ecommerce site already knowing what products they need to purchase, and if they can’t find those products easily they may become frustrated and jump to a competitor’s site.
-Implementing robust search features and interactive ecommerce tools can help your customers find exactly what they need at the moment they need it.
+Configuring a B2B wholesale ecommerce platform to implement robust search features and interactive ecommerce tools can help your customers find exactly what they need at the moment they need it.

 Similarly, your wholesale customers will likely expect your website to reflect up-to-date product information and on-demand availability.
-An integrated site that syncs with your inventory and back-end will ensure that your buyers have access to the products they need.
+An integrated B2B wholesale ecommerce site that syncs with your inventory and back-end will ensure that your buyers have access to the products they need.

 Likewise, ecommerce automation technology streamlines the B2B sales process and typically reduces the need for manual labor.
-This increased efficiency can free up your sales team to take on an expanded role in your ecommerce experience, from assisting customers through digital and in-person channels to prospecting new accounts and strengthening existing client relationships.6.
+The increased efficiency delivered by a wholesale ecommerce platform can free up your sales team to take on an expanded role in your ecommerce experience, from assisting customers through digital and in-person channels to prospecting new accounts and strengthening existing client relationships.6.
 Incorporate Flexible Payment Options

 Offering your buyers flexible options for payment is just as crucial in wholesale as it is in consumer spheres.
 While some B2B payment systems still rely on manual processing, digital B2B payments are becoming more and more common, and if you don’t accept a buyer’s preferred payment method you may risk losing them to a competitor who does.